budmaash/Web-App/README.md

 .
 ├── app.py                # Flask application with scoring logic
 ├── data/
-│   └── questions.csv     # Answer key with category metadata
+│   └── *.csv             # One or more answer keys with category metadata ├── static/
-├── static/
 │   └── styles.css        # Styling for the UI
 └── templates/